marc-verreault/systemlab-design/README.md

 8) The build process will issue several warnings but should complete successfully.
 The distribution folder (*dist*) should appear within the virtual directory.

 NOTE: A pre-installed version of SciTE 4.1.4 (free source code editor for Win32 and X) has been included with the source code.
-If you wish to install a newer version of SciTE, please make sure to retain the *SciTEGlobal.properties* and *python.properties* files.
-These files have been customized for the SystemLab-Design application and it is recommended the default versions of these files be replaced with these versions.
+If you wish to install a newer version of SciTE, please make sure to set aside the *SciTEGlobal.properties* and *python.properties* files.
+These files have been customized for the SystemLab-Design application and it is recommended to use these modified versions in lieu of the default installed versions.

 INSTRUCTIONS ON HOW TO CREATE A BUILD OF THE SYSTEMLAB|DESIGN DOCUMENTATION